githubsatelliteworkshops/codeql-cpp/workshop.md

 Each step has a **Hint** that describes useful classes and predicates in the CodeQL standard libraries for C/C++ and keywords in CodeQL.

 Each step has a **Solution** that indicates one possible answer.
 Note that all queries will need to begin with `import cpp` to use the standard libraries, but for simplicity this may be omitted below.

+### Plan

+  #### Source
+  - [ ] Find all references of `free` function calls in the code
+    - [ ] Find all variables which are freed in the course of the program
+    - [ ] Find all references of variables after they are freed
+  #### Sink
+  - [ ] Find all the variables which are used at any point
+    - Hint: Variables are dereferenced after they are used at any point
+  #### Find Paths
+  - [ ] Wire the results of both of our queries above to find if there's a path between our Source and Sink

 ### Finding references to freed memory <a id="section1"></a>